What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 10 ways to improve your customer retention rate

 Think of the last time you had a less-than-stellar customer experience with a company.
-There’s a good chance that it was because you couldn’t get a human on the phone.
+Do you still do business with that company?
+Probably not.

 2. Check your online presence

 Just setting up social media profiles on a bunch of different apps isn’t enough.
-You also have to be responding to these messages—and not making your customers wait for a reply.
+You also have to respond to these messages—and not make your customers wait for a reply.
 Online customer service isn’t easy, but if you have the right tools, it can be done (even if you have a team of one handling it).

-For example, RingCentral’s contact center solution lets you see and respond to all your social media, live-chat, and email messages—all in one place so you don’t have to toggle between windows and tabs all day:
+For example, RingCentral’s omnichannel contact center solution, RingCX, lets you see and respond to all your social media, live-chat, and email messages all in one place, so you don’t have to toggle between windows and tabs all day:

-Just like not being able to reach a human, having your voicemail, email, or social media message (more on social media best practices here) ignored—or acknowledged at a snail’s pace—is just as frustrating.
-And customer expectations are high:
+Just like not being able to reach a human, having your voicemail, email, or social media message ignored—or acknowledged at a snail’s pace—is just as frustrating.

-Establish a hard rule about how quickly you return voicemails (Visual voicemails can save you time by allowing you to read instead of listen to messages, and it helps you prioritize which ones you need to respond to first.)
+Establish a hard rule about how quickly you return voicemails (Visual Voicemail can save you time by allowing you to read instead of listen to messages, and it helps you prioritize which ones you need to respond to first).
+If you really want to keep right on top of customer calls, you might need a virtual phone number.

-And don’t forget to set aside time every day to check your email or respond to comments on social.
-All of these actions together let you quickly answer customer questions, solve their problems, and keep them as customers longer.
+And don’t forget to set aside time every day to check your email or respond to comments on social media.
+All of these actions together help you answer customer questions quickly, solve their problems, and keep them as customers longer.

 💡 Pro-tip: